steven holl architects: visual arts building at university of iowa

 all images courtesy of steven holl architects

-replacing an original facility from 1936 that was damaged during a 2008 flood, the ‘new visual arts building’ for the university of iowa’s school of art designed by steven holl architects will provide 126,000 square feet of lofted space housing the departments of ceramics, metals, photography, printmaking, sculpture and 3D multimedia, in addition to graduate student studios, faculty and staff studios and offices and gallery space. positioned adjacent and northwest of the art building west also by steven holl, the volume will be vertically porous and volumetrically composed, creating maximum interaction between the various programs and social circulation spaces it houses.
+replacing an original facility from 1936 that was damaged during a 2008 flood, the ‘new visual arts building’ for the university of iowa’s school of art designed by steven holl architects will provide 126,000 square feet of lofted space housing the departments of ceramics, metals, photography, printmaking, sculpture and 3D multimedia; in addition to graduate student studios, faculty and staff studios and offices and gallery space over four-storeys. positioned adjacent and northwest of the art building west also by steven holl, the volume will be vertically porous and volumetrically composed, creating maximum interaction between the various programs and social circulation spaces it houses.

 the building has been designed to emphasize the importance of interconnection between the various creative disciplines. seven vertical carve outs into the large open floor plates link the various departments of the school. these allow students to visually see what activities are happening through these apertures, while also encouraging social and physical interaction. this notion is further emphasized through glass partitions that are installed within studio walls facing the internal circulation. this architectural porosity supplies natural light and ventilation flow between the four levels. made from glass, these calculated holes are characterized by a language of shifted layers, so they appear to be sliding past one another. these multiple centers of light also provide balconies–outdoor meeting and informal exterior working spaces for faculty and students.